TonyLi15/22f_se/README.md

 A program which prints out "Hello, SFC" after executing.

 ### list.c
-A program which creates a linked list which contains 100 elementsm (integers from 1 to 100) and prints out all elements horizontally with spaces between each of them after executing.
+A program which creates a linked list which contains 100 elements (integers from 1 to 100) and prints out all elements horizontally with spaces between each of them after executing.

 ## 2_oct14
 ### bs.c
-A program which creates an array containing integer from 1 to MAX_VALUE designated, and conduct binary search for the key that inputed by user, along with the step of search
+A program which creates an array containing all integers from 1 to MAX_VALUE designated with ascending order, and conduct binary search for the key that inputed by user, with the step of search print out as the result.

 ### hash.c
-A program which creates an array containing integer from 1 to MAX_VALUE designated, and conduct hash search for the key that inputed by user, along with the step of search
+A program which creates an array containing all integers from 1 to MAX_VALUE designated with ascending order, and conduct hash search for the key that inputed by user, with the step of search print out as the result.

 ## 3_oct21
-_To be updated_
+### sort.c
+A program which creates an array containing MAX_VALUE of random integer from 1 to MAX_VALUE designated, and conduct following search alrogithms:
+#### Insertion sort
+#### Quick sort
+#### Count sort
+#### I can't believe it can sort

+And user can choose to print out the array that before sorting, after sorting, and the time the algorithm costs (Comment out the corresponding code if there is no need to print out)